 Liam is part of Channel 4 News' history in being the first weather presenter the programme has ever had.
-He presents a forecast each weekday evening, as well as talking to presenters Jon Snow, Krishnan Guru-Murthy, Cathy Newman, Matt Frei or Jackie Long, to add insight and information on specific weather stories.
+He presents a forecast each weekday evening, as well as talking to presenters Krishnan Guru-Murthy, Cathy Newman, Matt Frei and Jackie Long, to add insight and information on specific weather stories.
 He also engages with viewers through social media to talk about weather and explain the science behind what is happening.

 Prior to joining Channel 4 News, Liam gained nine years broadcasting experience on TV, Radio and Online, working as a broadcast meteorologist at the BBC Weather Centre in London – one of the busiest and most respected weather broadcasting units in the world.

 Having started off as a weatherman on regional BBC TV and radio in June 2003, Liam became a familiar face broadcasting the weather in many of the BBC's Nations and Regions.